Assassination of Nikolay Bobrikov: The day of the assassination

 Bobrikov remained standing.
 He staggered into the session hall of the Senate, dazed and with his hand pressed against his neck.
 When an attendant offered to help, he replied "Nichevo [it's nothing]".
 He told the senators "I am not wounded", but when he was told that his neck was dripping blood, he replied "In that case I am wounded".

 He was taken to his home on a stretcher, where he was attended by Professor Hjalmar von Bonsdorff and Dr. Liuba.
 A priest took his confession.
 The two doctors declared that surgery was necessary.

 Bobrikov was taken to the Helsinki Surgical Hospital in Ullanlinna.
 The operation was performed by the hospital's senior physician, Dr. Richard Faltin, with professors von Bornsdorff and Ali Krogius in attendance.
 However, Bobrikov's internal organs were so badly damaged that it was impossible to save him.
 Dr. Faltin later reported, "The case appeared hopeless ...
 In spite of the use of all means available to medicine, a fatal outcome was inevitable."

 Bobrikov died at 1 AM the following morning.

+One of the witnesses of the events immediately following the assassination was J. Envall, the doorman at the Senate.
+In the 1950s Envall told Yleisradio how he had seen Schauman fall to the floor after his suicide and Bobrikov continue on his way to the meeting room.
+Envall never saw the actual assassination, but he did hear the shots.
+According to him there were only four shots: three into Bobrikov and one into Schauman.
+Envall left the scene as the police and other Russian officials arrived to investigate the events.
+The police later interrogated Envall, who had planned to go to the countryside where his wife was waiting for him.